Rolf Dudley-Williams

 Sir Rolf Dudley Dudley-Williams, 1st Baronet (17 June 1908 – 8 October 1987), born Rolf Dudley Williams, was a British aeronautical engineer and Conservative Party politician.

 Royal Air Force career

-Williams was born in Plymouth, son of master draper Arthur Henry Williams (1872-1922) and Minnie Jane (d.
-1924), née Edgcumbe, and educated at Plymouth College.
-He joined the Royal Air Force cadet scheme in 1926 and studied at the Royal Air Force College at Cranwell.
+Williams was born in Plymouth and is the son of master draper Arthur Henry Williams (1872-1922) and Minnie Jane (d.
+1924), née Edgcumbe.
+He was educated at Plymouth College and joined the Royal Air Force cadet scheme in 1926 and studied at the Royal Air Force College at Cranwell.
 He was gazetted in 1928 and appointed a Flying Officer in 1930.
 From 1933, he was stationed at the Central Flying School, but the next year an injury saw him invalided out of the service.

 Jet engines

 Deciding to go into business, Williams joined with fellow Cranwell pupil Frank Whittle and fellow ex-RAF officer James Collingwood Tinling to set up Power Jets Ltd in 1936 to develop Whittle's idea of jet engines for aircraft.
 In 1941, he was appointed Managing Director, and in 1943 he joined the Council of the Society of British Aircraft Constructors and was made a Companion of the Royal Aeronautical Society in 1944.